Concepts

 The orchestrator is deployed in the Cloud Temple management cluster, directly inaccessible to the client.
 It orchestrates all backup jobs and manages encryption.

-- Standard policies : backup policies are applied by default to each tenant.
+- Standard policies: backup policies are applied by default to each tenant.

-- Custom policies : the client can request specific frequencies or retention periods via a support ticket in the Cloud Temple console.
+- Custom policies: the client can request specific frequencies or retention periods via a support ticket in the Cloud Temple console.

 Remote S3 Storage

-Backups are sent to Cloud Temple's SecNumCloud Qualified Object Storage, with Multi-AZ replication to ensure resilience against the loss of an entire physical site.
+Backups are sent to the Stockage Objet qualifié SecNumCloud of Cloud Temple, with Multi-AZ replication to ensure resilience against the loss of an entire physical site.

 Backup Mechanism: Incremental Backup

-Technical lifecycle of an incremental backup
+Technical Lifecycle of an Incremental Backup

-1. Local snapshot creation (Source)
+1. Local Snapshot Creation (Source)

-2. Differential export via Changed Block Tracking (CBT)
+2. Differential Export via Changed Block Tracking (CBT)

-3. Encryption and transfer to S3
+3. Encryption and Transfer to S3

 The modified blocks are encrypted on the fly by the orchestrator and then sent via HTTPS/TLS 1.3 to the remote S3 bucket.

-4. Snapshot rotation (Coalesce)
+4. Snapshot Rotation (Coalesce)

 Once the transfer is validated, the old reference snapshot is deleted, and the new snapshot becomes the reference for the next cycle.
-The hypervisor then triggers a coalesce process to reintegrate the old delta's data into the virtual disk chain.
+The hypervisor then triggers a coalesce (fusion) process to reintegrate the old delta's data into the virtual disk chain.

-The coalesce operation is I/O intensive on the production storage.
+The coalesce operation is I/O intensive on production storage.
 It is triggered automatically after each successful backup.
 It is recommended to schedule backup windows during periods of low application load.

-On S3 storage, the orchestrator manages backup rotation by merging (merge) old deltas into the oldest retained full backup according to the retention policy.
+On S3 storage, the orchestrator manages backup rotation by merging (merge) old deltas into the oldest full backup retained according to the retention policy.

 Impact on Production Storage Sizing